Shaunwei/RealChar/realtime_ai_character/audio/README.md

 ## Collecting Data

 Before you start, you'll need voice data.
-For instance, if you're cloning the voice of Raiden Shogun from the game Genshin Impact, you can download the voice data from [this site](https://genshin-impact.fandom.com/wiki/Raiden_Shogun/Voice-Overs).
+Download high quality vocal only audio clips.

 If you're creating your own dataset, ensure the audio is high quality.
-It should have no background noise, clear pronunciation, and be at least 1 minute long.
+It should have no background noise, clear pronunciation.

-The audio format must be mp3.
+The audio format must be mp3 and should be about 1 minute long in total.

 ## Creating an ElevenLabs Account

 Visit [ElevenLabs](https://beta.elevenlabs.io/) to create an account.
 You'll need this to access the speech synthesis and voice cloning features.

+Get your `ELEVEN_LABS_API_KEY`:
+1. Click profile icon and select 'profile'.
+2. Copy API Key

 ## Speech Synthesis/Voice Cloning